anilgursel/squbs/docs/bootstrap.md

 #Configuration Resolution

-squbs chooses one application configuration and merges it with the aggregated application.conf and reference.conf in the classpath.
+squbs chooses one application configuration and merges it with the aggregated `reference.conf` in the classpath.
 The application configuration being merged are chosen from the following order.

 1. If a configuration is provided when creating the boot object, this configuration is chosen.
 This is the `customConfig` field from the example above.

 2. If an `application.conf` file is provided in the external config directory, this `application.conf` is chosen.
 The external config dir is configured by setting the config property `squbs.external-config-dir` and defaults to `squbsconfig`.
-Not that this directory cannot be changed or overridden by supplied configuration or an external configuration (as the directory itself is determined using the config property.)
+Note that this directory cannot be changed or overridden by supplied configuration or an external configuration (as the directory itself is determined using the config property).

 3. Otherwise, the `application.conf` provided with the application, if any, will be used.
 This then falls back to the `reference.conf`.

+Please note, the external config directory can also contain a `reference.conf`.
+There is no special ordering and it will be merged with the ones in the classpath.

 #Drop-in Modular System